Tack

 When all streams complete, Tack merges everything and creates a PR.

-tack plan "Fix the typo in the README" --simple
+tack plan "Fix the typo in the README" --blueprint standard

 On this page